bruno222/twilio-flex-plugin-transfer-to-ivr/README.md

 6. `npm run deploy -- --changelog "first deployment!"` to deploy this Plugin.
 7. Once **step 6** is finished, it will show the next steps, you will have to run the command mentioned there (something like `twilio flex:plugins:release ... etc etc`)
 8. We are done!
 Go to https://flex.twilio.com and make a call to your IVR!
 Once you accept the call on Flex, you will be able to see the new tab "FORWARD TO IVR"

+## How to adapt this plugin to your needs?

+1. TODO (but mainly: to go ./src/config.ts and change there...
+Whatever you change in the config.ts, it needs to be reflected on "backToIVRSplit" widget on Studio)

+## How this Plugins works technically

+1. TODO (mainly talk about the "redirect" widget on Studio, that opens a session and waits to be called back... and the 2 step processes of the function that does that)